FollyMaddy/RetroBarcodeRun/README.md

   HIDSecurity=Low (connecting the device to a computer is easy now, no need to enter a pin code)

-  Suffix=1 (this will produce an enter after the barcode, so the procam will read the input)
+  Suffix=1 (this will produce an enter after the barcode, so the program will read the input)

   Save these setting on your CS4070.